-Universities in the republic of Ireland do not accept applied courses such as BTEC Courses or OCR Cambridge Technical level 3 courses or CoPE.
+Universities in the republic of Ireland do not accept applied courses such as BTEC Courses or AQA Level 3 Extended Certificates.

 A level Maths, if offered as one of your best three A levels, will bring in 25 extra points.